-Valerie O. Patterson was raised in the Florida panhandle where the Gulf of Mexico inspired a love of blue and a fascination with the horizon and what lies beyond.
+Valerie O. Patterson’s first novel for young readers, The Other Side of Blue (2009), published by Clarion, an imprint of Houghton Mifflin Harcourt, was nominated for an Agatha Award.
+Her second, Operation Oleander (Clarion, 2013), was selected as a Junior Library Guild selection.
 Valerie graduated in May 2008 with an MFA in Children’s Literature from Hollins University, where she twice received the Shirley Henn Award for Creative Scholarship.
 She has also received a Work-in-Progress grant from the Society of Children’s Bookwriters and Illustrators (SCBWI).
-In addition to SCBWI, she is a member of Mystery Writers of America, Sisters in Crime, the Women’s National Book Association, and the Authors Guild.
+In addition to SCBWI, she is a member of Mystery Writers of America, Sisters in Crime, and the Authors Guild.
 She lives in the Washington, DC area with her husband.
-Her novel, The Other Side of Blue, is available in paperback March 2011.

 Valerie O. Patterson